northerntechie/coreutils-cpp/README.md

 Most of these programs lack significant advantages over their Unix and GNU counterparts, such as greater speed, additional options, and fewer arbitrary limits.
+The only advantage is the implementations are developed using modern C++.

+Important:
+2020-04-28 Current library build is only a skeleton build.
+The docopt usage strings are built for most programs (not in future).
+You can fork the project if you want to finish implementations.
+PR's are welcome.

 The programs that can be built with this package are:

-  b2sum echo touch basename basenc cat chcon chgrp chmod  chown chroot cksum comm coreutils
+  b2sum echo touch basename basenc cat chcon chgrp chmod  chown chroot cksum comm coreutils cp csplit cut date dd df dircolors

 Future:

   arch base32 base64
+  dir dirname
-  cp csplit cut date dd df dir dircolors dirname du env expand expr factor false fmt fold groups head hostid hostname id install join kill link ln logname ls md5sum mkdir mkfifo mknod mktemp mv nice nl nohup nproc numfmt od paste pathchk pinky pr printenv printf ptx
+  du env expand expr factor false fmt fold groups head hostid hostname id install join kill link ln logname ls md5sum mkdir mkfifo mknod mktemp mv nice nl nohup nproc numfmt od paste pathchk pinky pr printenv printf ptx